The lines between work and non-work have blurred for so many people.

 This is bad for our mental health.
 Which can easily have a negative effect on our physical health too.

-As IT specialists, we’ve been working remotely for years.
+As IT specialists, we’ve been providing remote IT support services for years.
 Here are our top 3 suggestions to avoid WFH burnout.

 1) Have physical ways to transition from personal you to work you, and back again: